TugboatQA/docs/content/setting-up-tugboat/select-repo-settings.md

 - [Authenticate with a Docker Registry](#authenticate-with-a-docker-registry)
 - [Delete the repo](#delete-the-repository)

-Don't forget to hit the **Save Configuration** button after you've checked or unchecked boxes to save your changes.
+Don't forget to hit the {{% ui-text %}}Save Configuration{{% /ui-text %}} button after you've checked or unchecked boxes to save your changes.

 If you later need to change Repository Settings, you can do that anytime; see:
 [Change Repository Settings](#change-repository-settings).